-OPENMS(3F) and OPENDR(3F) open a file and specify the file as a random-access file that can be accessed by record-addressable random-access I/O routines.
+• OPENMS(3F) and OPENDR(3F) open a file and specify the file as a random-access file that can be accessed by record-addressable random-access I/O routines.

 These routines must be used to open a file before the file can be accessed by other MS or DR package routines.
-OpenMS sets up an I/O buffer for the random-access file.
+OPENMS sets up an I/O buffer for the random-access file.
 These routines read the index array for the file into the array provided as an argument to the routine.
-Closms of Closdr must close any files opened by the OpenMS of OpenDr routine.
+CLOSMS or CLOSDR must close any files opened by the OPENMS or OPENDR routine.
 The following are examples of these two routines: